SMTanami/RefactorBM/README.md

 ﻿**jDiskMark** is a disk io benchmarking utility written in java, kindly made public by jamesmarkchan in https://sourceforge.net/projects/jdiskmark/  and protected under BSD License and Apache License V2.0.
 See that repository for more detailed readme about functionality

 **Repository Purpuse**
-The goal of this repository is to reflect my software architecture and design knwoledge.
-This code was initially poorly written and was not particularly object oriented, nor was it particularly extensible.
-However, with my implementation of SOLID principles and several design patterns, the code has been successfully refactored into a well designed system that is easily extensible and complies with core programming prciniples.
+The goal of this repository is to reflect my software architecture and design knowledge.
+This code was initially poorly written and was not particularly object oriented or extensible.
+However, with my implementation of SOLID principles and several design patterns, the code has been successfully refactored into a well designed system that is easily extensible, readable, robust, and complies with core programming prciniples.

 To see each change made to the repository, please reference the nine closed pull requests.